 With its inaugural season complete, SHR had placed both of its cars among the top-10 in the season-ending point standings.
-Stewart finished sixth in points, while Newman finished ninth.
+Stewart finished sixth in points while Newman finished ninth.

-In August 2011, SHR announced it was adding a third team for IndyCar star Danica Patrick, who would join the team for a limited NASCAR Cup Series schedule in 2012.
+In August 2011, SHR announced it was adding a third team for INDYCAR star Danica Patrick, who would join the team for a limited NASCAR Cup Series schedule in 2012.

-In September 2011, Stewart and Newman qualified for the Chase.
+In September 2011, Stewart and Newman qualified for the playoffs.
 Stewart won five of the final 10 races, including the season finale at Homestead-Miami Speedway.
 With the victory, Stewart ended the season in a numerical tie with Carl Edwards, as each driver had 2,403 points.
 But Stewart won the championship by virtue of a tiebreaker, as his five wins on the season trumped Edwards’ lone victory.
 It was the closest NASCAR Cup Series championship in history.
 While it was Stewart’s third NASCAR Cup Series title, it was the first for SHR.

 SHR picked up in 2012 just as it left off in 2011, as Stewart scored wins at Las Vegas Motor Speedway and Fontana.
 Newman also picked up a win early in the season at Martinsville.
 Stewart went on to win at Daytona in July and at Atlanta in August.
 In total, Stewart, Newman and NASCAR newcomer Patrick combined to collect five NASCAR Cup Series wins, 18 top-fives and 30 top-10s, along with a pole.
-Stewart qualified for the Chase and finished ninth in points.
+Stewart qualified for the playoffs and finished ninth in points.

 Patrick made the jump to a full-time NASCAR Cup Series schedule in 2013, joining SHR teammates Stewart and Newman, and she did it in a big way by winning the pole for the Daytona 500.
 Patrick’s pole win was the first NASCAR Cup Series pole ever won by a woman.
 Stewart would score the first win of the season for SHR at Dover (Del.)
 International Speedway in June and Newman would follow by winning the Brickyard 400 at Indianapolis Motor Speedway in July.
 Newman left the team at season’s end for another opportunity.

 In 2014, SHR grew again with addition of a fourth car for Kurt Busch, sponsored by Haas Automation.
 Also joining SHR was Kevin Harvick.
-The duo combined to win six races in 2014, with both drivers qualifying for the Chase.
-Busch won at Martinsville in April, while Harvick took victories at Phoenix in March, Darlington (S.C.)
+The duo combined to win six races in 2014, with both drivers qualifying for the playoffs.
+Busch won at Martinsville in April while Harvick took victories at Phoenix in March, Darlington (S.C.)
 Raceway in April and Charlotte in October before scoring back-to-back wins in November at Phoenix and Homestead to secure the 2014 NASCAR Cup Series championship.
 It was the second NASCAR Cup Series title for SHR and it came only two years after Stewart won the team’s first championship.

 SHR recorded five wins in 2015.
 Harvick took three victories – Las Vegas in March, Phoenix in March and Dover in October.
 Busch won at Richmond in April and at Michigan International Speedway in Brooklyn in June.
-Both drivers qualified for the Chase, with Harvick finishing second in the championship by a single point.
+Both drivers qualified for the playoffs, with Harvick finishing second in the championship by a single point.

-Three of SHR’s four drivers made the Chase in 2016, as Harvick, Busch and Stewart all scored victories.
+Three of SHR’s four drivers made the playoffs in 2016 as Harvick, Busch and Stewart all scored victories.
 Harvick won four races – Phoenix in March, Bristol (Tenn.)
 Motor Speedway in August, New Hampshire Motor Speedway in Loudon in September and Kansas Speedway in Kansas City in October – while Busch won at Pocono in early June and Stewart won at Sonoma (Calif.)
 Raceway in late June.
 It was another successful NASCAR season, but SHR opted not to rest on its laurels.
 It announced that it would switch manufacturers to Ford beginning with the 2017 season.

 Haas is also a firm believer in education.
-The Gene Haas Foundation supports a variety of programs, particularly in the technical and engineering fields at schools, colleges and universities worldwide, including Ranken Technical College, Rensselaer Polytechnic Institute, and his alma mater, California State University, Northridge.
+The Gene Haas Foundation supports a variety of programs, particularly in the technical and engineering fields at schools, colleges and universities worldwide, including Ranken Technical College, Rensselaer Polytechnic Institute, and his alma mater, California State University-Northridge.
 Additionally, the Gene Haas Foundation has provided grants and scholarships for the American Association of University Women, the NAACP, the Society of Manufacturing Engineers Education Foundation and numerous others.

 To augment the Foundation’s work, Haas and Haas Automation established a worldwide network of Haas Technical Education Centers (HTECs), which play a vital role in many local training centers, community colleges and universities.
 HTECS provide an environment that allows students to take theory out of the classroom and apply it within modern manufacturing.
-Students learn machining and metalworking skills through a hands-on approach, using the types of Haas CNC machine tools they will encounter upon entering the workforce.
+Students learn machining and metalworking skills through a hands-on approach, using the same types of Haas CNC machine tools they will encounter upon entering the workforce.